jhobbs/mathnotes/ode/chapter 03 - problems leading to first order equations/lesson 16 - motion of a particle along a straight line.md

 $$ \tag{16.11} \frac{dv}{dt} = v\frac{dv}{ds} $$

-Hence we cna also write (16.1) as:
+Hence we can also write (16.1) as:

 $$ \tag{16.111} F = mv\frac{dv}{ds} $$